frivolas/TinyTerm/README.md

 You can have as many commands as necessary.
 Some of our init files have dozens of commands.
 It all depends on how many axes and inputs you want to initialize with this file.

-The GUI is created with the ControlP5 library, so make sure you have that installed before running this script.
+The GUI is created with the [ControlP5](http://www.sojamo.de/libraries/controlP5/) library by [Sojamo](https://github.com/sojamo), so make sure you have this library installed before running this script.

 Cheers!<br>
 @\_frix_